paschalugwu/Paschal_SE-DS_Notes/Python/Python-InputOutput.md

 ```

 **Bonus Tip:** Always close files inside loops or functions to avoid leaving them open accidentally.
 Think of it like closing the door after each visit to your treasure chest.

-Congratulations!
-You're now a file-closing pro!
-Go forth and conquer your data adventures, knowing your information is always locked away securely.

 **Remember:**